PyEED/CANDy/README.md

 ### 1. CD-HIT

 #### MacOS
-  Download the source code from this GitHub repository and navigate to the source directory.

-  Write following command in your Terminal to compile the code:

-     make

-  Or

   Download the source code for CD-HIT from the GitHub repository at https://github.com/weizhongli/cdhit/releases.

   Open a terminal window and navigate to the directory where you downloaded the source code.